Transurethral Prostatectomy for ProstatitisSkip to the navigation

 A long, thin tube with a viewing instrument (cystoscope) attached is inserted into the urethra.
 Prostate tissue is removed through the cystoscope.

 You are usually hospitalized for 2 to 3 days.
-Complete recovery generally requires 3 to 4 weeks.
+Complete recovery typically requires 3 to 4 weeks.

 This surgery may be done for: